 Currently, we are unaware of any other non-lethal fertility control products targeting rats that are registered by the EPA.
-There is a non-registered product being sold online that claims to control rodent reproduction.
-We do not believe this to be a competitive product.
+There are non-registered products being sold online that claim to control rodent reproduction.
+We do not believe these to be competitive products.